alexander-digett/digett/src/pages/insights/regression-testing-wraith.md

 title: 'Regression Testing with Wraith'
 templateKey: blog-post
 date: 2013-08-29T13:07:25.000Z
+category:
-category: Development, Tools of the Trade
+  -Development, Tools of the Trade
 alias: regression-testing-wraith
 summary: >
  Regression testing is used to detect the introduction of new software bugs, or regressions, in existing areas of a system after changes have been made to them.
 These changes may include enhancements, patches and configuration changes.